Codecademy/docs/content/emojicode/concepts/for-in/for-in.md

 ---
-Title: '🔂 For In'
+Title: "🔂 For In"
-Description: 'The 🔂 statement allows you to quickly iterate over an instance, that is repeatedly retrieving values from it until there are no more values to provide.
-For example, you can iterate over an 🍨 instance and you’ll receive all elements contained in the list. emojic 🏁 🍇 🍿 🔤cookies🔤 🔤milk🔤 🔤eggs🔤 🔤blueberries🔤 🍆 ➡️ grocery 🔂 item grocery 🍇 😀 item❗️'
+Description: "The 🔂 statement allows you to quickly iterate over an instance, that is repeatedly retrieving values from it until there are no more values to provide.
+For example, you can iterate over an 🍨 instance and you’ll receive all elements contained in the list. emojic 🏁 🍇 🍿 🔤cookies🔤 🔤milk🔤 🔤eggs🔤 🔤blueberries🔤 🍆 ➡️ grocery 🔂 item grocery 🍇 😀 item❗️"
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Code Foundations'
+  - "Code Foundations"
 Tags:
-  - 'For'
+  - "For"
-  - 'Loops'
+  - "Loops"
-  - 'Control Flow'
+  - "Control Flow"
 CatalogContent:
-  - 'learn-emojicode'
+  - "learn-emojicode"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The `🔂` statement allows you to quickly iterate over an instance, that is repeatedly retrieving values from it until there are no more values to provide.